 Paul handles all types of employment litigation, arbitration and mediation.
 He provides advice and guidance to clients, counseling employers on how to avoid litigation through proactive human resources policies and alternative dispute resolution.

-Paul counsels business groups, including the U.S. Chamber of Commerce and the Society for Human Resource Management (SHRM).
+Paul counsels business groups, including the U.S. Chamber of Commerce.
 An active speaker and writer on labor and employment law issues, he serves as the longtime Legal Columnist for Human Resource Executive Magazine.